A Mile Is Longer Than a Kilometer – Here’s Why That Actually Matters

 Train for Races Using the Right Unit

 If you’re training for a 10K, do your long runs in kilometers.
-Don’t accidentally do 10 miles thinking it’s close enough.
+In real terms, don’t accidentally do 10 miles thinking it’s close enough.
 That’s 16 kilometers — 60% longer than planned.

 Set Your GPS to the Local Unit